-Getting ready for AirAsia’s FREE SEATS* (airport tax and service charge not included) sale?
-I’ve updated this blog post (from 2012!) with new trips and tricks so you can successfully book them.
+If you’re getting ready for AirAsia’s FREE SEATS* (airport tax and service charge not included) sale, here are some new trips and tricks so you can successfully book them.

 Before you go around saying, “Hey, why do I still need to pay if it’s a Free Seats sale?”, remember, the plane ride itself costs nothing but you pay the usual airport tax, service charge.
 You can beat secret extra charges too if you know where to find them.